Doug-Murphy/LethalCompanyMods/GuysNight.LethalCompanyMod.BalancedItems/README.md

 # Configuration

-While most mods create their configuration file when the mod loads upon game start, this mod does it a bit differently.
-The config file is created dynamically as you play the game.
-When you start a round, the mod retrieves all spawnable scrap items across all moons and creates config entries for those. _This is done for all scrap on all moons before you land your ship._
+This mod introduces a unique approach to configuration file creation.
+Unlike most mods that generate their config file upon the game's initial load, this mod dynamically creates its configuration as you play.
+Specifically, at the start of each round, the mod compiles a list of all spawnable scrap items from all moons and generates corresponding config entries.
+This process encompasses all scrap on all moons and is completed before your ship lands.

-When the mod creates config entries, it first checks if an override for the weight or average sell value is preset in the mod.
-If so, that value is created into the config.
-If not, the vanilla value is created into the config.
-Config values that you specify will always be respected above all else.
-The vanilla values and the preset overrides in this mod will be ignored.
+If there's an existing override for the item's weight or average sell value specified in the mod, these values are set into the config.
+Otherwise, default (vanilla) values are used.
+Please note that any values you manually set in the config file will always take precedence over both the vanilla values and any preset overrides within this mod.

 ## Weights

-When specifying a weight, enter how many pounds you want the item to weigh.
+For weight specification, simply input the desired weight of the item in pounds.
-> NOTE: The game has some oddities with weights to where sometimes items weigh 1-2 pounds more than you specify.
+> NOTE: Due to some peculiarities in the game's mechanics, item weights may sometimes be 1-2 pounds heavier than the
+> specified value.

 ## Average Sell Value

-The average sell value is just that - the average.
-The mod will calculate the min and max sell values to be +/- 20% of this average sell value.
+The average sell value you set serves as the basis for calculating the item's minimum and maximum sell values, which are determined to be +/- 20% of this average.
-> NOTE: The game always sells equipment for 0 credits despite what you set in the config.
+> NOTE: Regardless of your configuration, the game will always assign a sale value of 0 credits to equipment.

-> NOTE: This adjustment causes items to have a narrower range between the minimum and maximum compared to vanilla
+> NOTE: This approach narrows the variance between the minimum and maximum values compared to standard gameplay,
-> gameplay.
-This adjustment
-> ensures that there won't be any significant imbalances in the game, avoiding scenarios that are either too easy or
-> too difficult.
-It's important to keep in mind that the game applies different scrap multipliers for various moons,
+> ensuring balanced gameplay without overly easy or difficult scenarios.
+Be aware that different moons in the game have
-> which means the actual in-game values will likely be lower than the averages you specify.
+> varying scrap multipliers, potentially resulting in actual in-game values being lower than your specified averages.

 # Adjustments